jpillora/webproc/README.md

 # Configuration files to be editable by the web UI.
 # For example, dnsmasq would include "/etc/dnsmasq.conf"
 ConfigurationFiles = []

-# When provided, this command will be used verify all configuration changes
-# before restarting the process.
-An exit code 0 means valid, otherwise it's assumed invalid.
-VerifyProgramArgs = []

 # After the restart signal (SIGINT) has been sent, webproc will wait for RestartTimeout before
 # forcibly restarting the process (SIGKILL).